Programs : Brochure

 |Location||Prague, Czech Republic|

-|Estimated Program Fee||$6,200|
+|Estimated Program Fee||$6,700|

 |General||The CHID Prague Program offers UW students a unique and specific study abroad experience not available elsewhere at UW.
 It is all about immersing yourself in Prague and the other great Central European cities – Vienna, Krakow, Budapest and Berlin – in order to develop a complex understanding of the dynamic historical, cultural, and political life of Central Europe as a whole.
 The program itself is strongly anchored in the philosophy of CHID: it combines academically rigorous seminar-style courses, international field trips aimed at provoking personal reflection and exploration, and cultural events that transform our program into a living community.|

-The Prague Program offers UW students a unique and specific study abroad experience not available elsewhere at UW.
+The Prague Program offers UW students unique and specific study abroad opportunity not available elsewhere at UW.
 A medieval cultural capital located in the heart of Europe, yet for decades locked seemingly far away behind the Iron Curtain, Prague has a magical flair like no other.
-Relatively spared from natural disasters and war, Prague boasts magnificent architecture preserved from its distant past, and is the home to world class theatres (think Mozart), labyrinthine cobble-stoned streets (think Kafka), and tucked-away bars, gardens, and cafés where you can contemplate the meaning of it all.
-One of the things that makes Prague special is its contradictions: it's both big as well as cozy, it's rich as well as poor, both "Eastern" and "Western," quiet and wild, and really old yet unmistakably reconfigured by the communist regime (1948-1989) as well as the capitalist system that replaced it.
+Relatively spared from natural disasters and war, Prague boasts magnificent architecture preserved from its distant past, and is the home to world class theatres (think Mozart), labyrinthine cobble-stoned streets (think Kafka), and tucked-away bars, gardens and cafés where you can contemplate the meaning of it all.
+One of the things that makes Prague special is its contradictions: it's both big as well as cozy, it's rich as well as poor, both "Eastern" and "Western", quiet and wild, and really old yet unmistakably reconfigured by the communist regime (1948-1989) as well as the capitalist system that replaced it.

 We also reflect on the very meaning of Central Europe.
 Does Central Europe even exist?
 The question has for over a century occupied European intellectuals like Walter Benjamin or Milan Kundera, and continued to be reframed by the World Wars, a divided Europe during the Cold War, and the contemporary European integration.
 We travel to Vienna, Krakow, Budapest and Berlin to explore the commonality and diversity of Central Europe and to see how, as Christa Wolf expressed it, today is the last day of the past.